Panambur Beach

-This beach has been popular for its sunsets, the port area and a picnic spot for tourists and locals alike and offers views of the sunset.
-The beach attracts visitors due to its close proximity to the city.
-The ships anchored out in the sea waiting for berth in the harbor can be seen from the Beach.
+This beach is popular for its sunsets, the port area and picnic spot.
+The ships anchored out in the sea waiting for berth in the harbor can be seen from the beach.

 The Breakwater

-Panambur beach happens to be just beside the New Mangalore Sea Port.
-This rock wall is actually the north rock wall or the northern breakwater of the sea port entrance.
-They are used to protect an anchorage from the effects of both weather and longshore drift.
+Panambur beach is beside the New Mangalore Sea Port.
+The rock wall forms the northern breakwater of the sea port entrance and protects vessels at anchorage from the weather and longshore drift.
 Walking on the breakwater rocks is forbidden.
 The port has to abide by International Ship and Port Facility Security (ISPS) Code and keep the breakwater free of people.

 Facilities

-The beach has activities like Jet Skiing, boating, chariot rides and many more.
-One can enjoy long camel, horse rides as well.
-There are a lot of food stalls as well.
+The beach has activities like jet skiing, boating, chariot, camel and horse rides.
+There are many food stalls.
 Children can be entertained by joy riders that are plenty in number.
 The beach warms up during the carnivals.
 Parking facility can be utilised by visitors for two wheelers and four wheelers by paying a parking fee.

 Events

-Many events such as Beach festivals and Kite festivals are occasionally organized here.
-Other events includes boat races, air shows and sand sculpture contests.
+Events such as beach festivals and kite festivals are occasionally organized here.
+Other events include boat races, air shows and sand sculpture contests.

 Kite festival

-International Kite festival is one of the major tourist attraction of this beach, where teams from around the world along with the kite enthusiasts participate in the festival.
+The International Kite festival is one of the major tourist attraction of this beach, where teams from around the world along with the kite enthusiasts participate in the festival.
 Teams from various countries such as England, France, Netherlands, Germany, Kuwait, Thailand, Australia, Singapore and Turkey have actively participated in the past.
-Kite enthusiasts under the name "Team Mangalore" have always been hosting Kite Festivals in this beach with the support of industrial giants such as ONGC, MRPL etc.
+Kite enthusiasts under the name "Team Mangalore" have always been hosting Kite Festivals in this beach with the support of industrial giants such as ONGC, MRPL.

 Beach festival

-The district administration of Dakshina Kannada also organises beach festival as part of the famous "Karavali Utsav" which translates to Coastal festival.
+The district administration of Dakshina Kannada organises the beach festival as part of the famous "Karavali Utsav" which translates to Coastal festival.
 It is said that approximately 2.5 lakh attend the beach festival.
 Several stalls will be put up for the public.
-Entertainment and stage programmes will be held across all three days which will include dance and singing competitions.
+Entertainment and stage programmes are held across three days and include dance and singing competitions.

 Accessibility

 Panambur Beach is well connected by public transport.
-There are several city buses from the main bus stop in statebank.
+There are several city buses from the main bus stop in Statebank.
 One can also take the non-express service buses that give a stop for Panambur Beach right at the Panambur Beach road joining national highway NH-66 (older number: NH17).
 Once off the bus, one can take a small walk down the road leading to the beach.